tvghung/monopoly/project-document/ui-ux-overhaul/04_PHASE_4_GAMEPLAY_ACTIONS.md

 - Skip, reduced motion, speed changes, and reconnect leave the dice and queue consistent.

-No server or shared-source changes are required for this Phase 4.2 slice; the existing V6 `rollSequence` contract and Phase 4.1 movement classifier are consumed as implemented.
+No server or shared-source changes were required for the historical Phase 4.2 slice; it consumed the then-current V6 `rollSequence` contract and Phase 4.1 movement classifier as implemented.
+The current runtime contract is V7, as recorded in Section 15 and the current closeout.

 ### 7.2.1 Phase 4.2.1 hardening and dice visual polish